BLCM/bl3mods/Aaron0000/Balands/README.md

 (This mod works just fine with regular save files.
 Just reroll your Mayhem Modifiers after you quit using the mod if you have Mayhem Mode 1 through 10 on.)

 (Check the folder labeled "Individual Parts of Balands" if you only want to use a portion of the mod.
-Read the readme file in "Individual Parts of Balands" for details.)
+Read the "Contents" file for details.)

 # DISCLAIMER